skycoin/skybian/README.md

 - `GW`: The gateway IP address.
 Only IPv4 compatible addresses are supported.
 - `SS`: The passcode for the `skysocks` app (Only valid if `MD=0x01` - Visor).
 - `HVS`: Delegated hypervisor public keys.
 (Only valid of `MD=0x01` - Visor).
+- `DH`: DMSGHTTP Servers List.
+(Only available if dmsghttp checked and selected related json file).

 These values can be written by the `skyimager-gui` (provided in this repo) with user-provided options.